 Eva Gottscho (Ira had died in 1971), was determined to find a camp that would be willing to support her idea of integrating kidney kids with regular campers.
 She approached a number of camps but was turned down repeatedly.
 Then she and several board members met with the Frost Valley YMCA camp.
 Its CEO and board of trustees thought it was a terrific idea!
 With the help of the foundation and equipment donations from dialysis machine manufacturers, the camp established a dialysis center, and the Children’s Hospital at Montefiore enthusiastically agreed to staff it.
 To date, the foundation has paid medical and camp expenses for more than 1,800 kidney campers.

 Eva died in 2009, but her legacy remains very much alive.
 Judy Gottscho Eichinger, Eva’s daughter and Ruth’s sister, is at the helm of the foundation.
-Beginning on January 1, 2020, The Ruth Gottscho Kidney Foundation will become a charitable fund at the Community Foundation of New Jersey (CFNJ).
+The Ruth Gottscho Kidney Foundation is now an affiliated fund of the Community Foundation of New Jersey (CFNJ).
 We will benefit from the Community Foundation’s philanthropic expertise, administrative support, and technical know-how to ensure your donation has the greatest possible impact.